sjpbailey/udi-poly-baspi-sys6u4r2ao-master-v3/README.md

 #### Future

 * Would like to add a pulldown for the Universal Inputs unit of measure until then all inputs are programmed with raw value "no unit of measure, UOM".
-The BASpi Devices universal inputs have a large list of configurable UOM's of their own.
+* The BASpi Devices universal inputs have a large list of configurable UOM's of their own.
-Please see configuration quick start link above.
+* Please see configuration quick start link above.
 On page two, 2 it shows the GUI for the device there you can pick on each universal input to configure its type, a seperate UOM.
-Also see the viedo below.
+Also see the video below.

 ![Future Adds](https://github.com/sjpbailey/udi-poly-baspi-sys6u4r2ao-master-v3/blob/b1b68c9918e52511beba6ff9f41cdc153e33f9e1/Images/shot_3.png)